sitegeist/Sitegeist.LostInTranslation/README.md

       enabled: true

       #
-      # There are two strategies:
-      # (*) once: will translate the node once the editor switches the language dimension and only then
-      # (*) sync: will translate and sync the node anytime the base language has been edited
-      #
-      strategy: 'once'

-      #
       # Translate all inline editable fields without further configuration.
       #
       # If this is disabled iline editables can be configured for translation by setting